Best Books on Driving Human-Centric Culture

 Culture is at the heart of many of the challenges that organizations, and society as a whole, face.
 Creating a human-centric culture has the power to inspire and unite us in the service of common goals.
 These five books explore the ways in which culture affects us all, and how to go about redefining and building culture so that it puts the well-being of individuals front and center.

-In his new book, If Your Culture Could Talk – A Story of Culture Change, author Thomas R. Krause reveals how a degraded company culture can have disastrous effects.
+In his new book, If Your Culture Could Talk – A Story About Culture Change, author Thomas R. Krause reveals how a degraded company culture can have disastrous effects.
 Krause employs a compelling storytelling approach in which his fictional CEO is confronted with a disastrous organizational crisis that results in lives lost.
 The CEO attempts to find a way through using his go-to approach — identify the components; then their relationships; find the through line; and plan the necessary action.
 His arrogance, however, is the true culprit.
 It directly correlates to a companywide lack of trust, teamwork, and communication.
 Krause draws from decades of experience designing culture change interventions — including in the aftermath of NASA’s Space Shuttle Columbia tragedy — to reveal why so many leaders fail in their attempts to shape company culture.
 He then demystifies for leaders how to create a positive culture, starting with taking a critical look at their own values and behaviors.

 In her book, The Power of Culture, author and organizational psychologist Laura Hamill expertly uncovers the abstract nature of culture as the collective set of reasons why groups behave the way they do.
 More often than not, she explains, formation of the shared mindset is informal, unwritten, and even unclear.
 Noting the chasm that habitually exists between the culture an organization aspires to and the one that employees actually experience, Hamill offers practical tools and approaches to bridge the gap.
 She shares her “Intentional Culture Circle” as a tool for bringing an organization’s aspirational culture to life in an authentic way.
 Hamill offers organizational leaders valuable and relatable guidance for inspiring and uniting an entire workforce in the service of common goals.